NordicWayInterchange/interchange/frontend/USERHELP.md

 ## Private channels

-Private channel is a secure communication used exclusively for message exchange.
-A service provider can manage their private channels.
+In [private channels](../GLOSSARY.md#private-channels) tab you can display, create and delete peers from private channels they own or remove them from other private channels that are subscribed to them.

-It can display, create and delete peers from private channels they own or remove itself from other private channels that are subscribed to them.
+### How to register a Private channel

-In the portal you can add a private channel by clicking on the `Create private channel` button and add a peer name and description.
+A private channel can be added by clicking on the `Create private channel` button where you can add a peer name and description.
 Name of the private channels' peer is optional but description is mandatory.
 After a private channel is shown up in the list you can click on the three dots on the far right side to see